Virgil Ann “Virgie” Zarnec

 o

-Memorial Mass for Virgie will be Friday, February 7, 2020 at Holy Spirit Catholic Church in Virginia with Fr.
+Memorial Mass for Virgil Ann “Virgie” Zarnec, 95, of Virginia, will be 11 a.m.
+Friday, February 7, 2020 at Holy Spirit Catholic Church in Virginia with Fr.
 Fred Method as celebrant.
 Interment will be in the Calvary Cemetery in Virginia, Minnesota.
 Arrangements by Ziemer-Moeglein-Shatava Funeral Home in Gilbert.

 Add an entry as